Forum Schedule

 YL Meet and Greet Barbara Irby, KC1KGS

-[INV] Barb, KC1KGS, and Anne, WB1ARU, invite you to get together, meet, and greet other YLs.
+Barb, KC1KGS, and Anne, WB1ARU, invite you to get together, meet and greet other YLs and discuss common issues.

 Time: 3:00 - 4:50 PM (110 mins)